“The Execution of Emperor Maximilian” by Édouard Manet

 “The Execution of Emperor Maximilian” is an oil on canvas painting by the French artist, Édouard Manet, that was made between 1868 and 1869.
 Between 1867 and 1869, Manet did a series of paintings depicting the death of Emperor Maximilian I that ended the short-lived reign of the Emperor of Mexico.
 This is one of three paintings that he made.

 Maximilian I, born Ferdinand Maximilian Josef Maria von Habsburg-Lothringen, was a member of the Austrian royalty.
 He was urged to become the Emperor of Mexico by Napoleon III of France during France’s occupation of Mexico beginning in 1863.
 The French wanted to intervene and establish a friendly puppet regime while the United States was busy with their own civil war.
-However, Mexico already had an elected leader, President Benito Juárez.
+However, Mexico already elected their own leader, President Benito Juárez.
 Juárez was a Republican with wide support who was forced to flee from France’s advances.

 Maximilian arrived in Mexico with his wife in 1864.
 He tried to unify his new country by instituting radical social reforms.
 This included land reforms, religious freedom, extending the vote beyond landowners, abolishing child labor, and restricting working hours.
 A civil war broke out between the Mexican Republicans and the supporters of the new Emperor.
 The American Civil War had ended, and American soldiers were unofficially supporting Juárez.
 The French abandoned the country in 1866, leaving Maximilian with no aid.
 He was captured, tried, and executed by Republican soldiers in 1867.